Latin American Music Recording Competition

 a.
 Any work originally for solo and orchestra, unless arranged by the composer for small forces.

 b.
-Works that have been recorded by winners of the previous editions of the competition or that have been previously recorded and released as part of the recent LAMC recording series.
-Please check our Classical CD series here.
+Works that have been recorded by winners of the previous Latin American Music Center Recording Competiton or that have been previously recorded and released as part of the LAMC recording series.
+Please check our CD series here.

 a.
 The three (3) finalists will perform a selection of 15 to 20 minutes from the proposed repertoire.

 b.
 The winner will be announced the same day after the jury’s meeting - the winner(s) should be available to pose for a photograph at that time.

 c.
-Individual traits of each composer’s style.
-Programs that include one or more works of historical or stylistic importance are encouraged. [back to top]
+Individual stylistic traits associated with a particular composer.
+Proposals that include one or more works of historical or stylistic importance are encouraged. [back to top]